Call Today - 24/7 Emergency Services

 Step Three: Minimize the Smell (While You Wait)

-While you wait for the SERVPRO® team to arrive at your home, there are things you can do to help minimize the smell and stay safe.
+While you wait for the SERVPRO® team to arrive, there are things you can do to help minimize the smell and stay safe.

-First and foremost, recent studies from the Centers for Disease Control (CDC) and World Health Organization indicate that exposure to mold and mildew can sometimes cause health effects.
+First and foremost, recent studies from the CDC and World Health Organization (WHO) indicate that exposure to mold and mildew can cause health effects.
 If possible, stay near fresh air and avoid the infected space to help reduce potential injury or sickness.

-As mentioned, you can use air fresheners to mask the smell, but this isn’t a long-term solution.
-If you don’t know how to get rid of mildew, then you shouldn’t try and address the issue yourself—just do what you can to maintain your and your family’s safety while you wait for help.
+While air fresheners will mask the smell, they aren’t a long-term solution.
+If you don’t know how to get rid of mildew, you shouldn’t try to address the issue yourself.
+Do what you can to maintain your and your family’s safety while you wait for help.

 Step Four: Professional Odor Removal

-• Recreate conditions for odor penetration: to reduce the chance that your mildew odor returns, the SERVPRO® professionals
+Recreate conditions for odor penetration: to reduce the chance that your mildew odor returns, SERVPRO® professionals will distribute a deodorizer to a surface in a manner similar to the way odor-causing substances penetrated the surfaces.

-• Seal exposed surfaces: in situations where odor removal is impractical, SERVPRO® professionals
+Seal exposed surfaces: in situations where odor removal is impractical, SERVPRO® professionals may recommend sealing the surface.

 SERVPRO® Experts Know How to Get Rid of Mildew Smell

-It's essential to identify the source of the odor to protect your home and family from potential damage or risk—but you don’t have to go on this journey alone.
 SERVPRO® is here to help you maintain a safe, clean, and odor-free environment for your family.
-Contact us today to schedule your assessment or learn more about our services.
+Contact us today to schedule your assessment or learn more about our services, or visit our FAQ and Glossary for more information.

 (800) 737-8776